8Ginette8/wsl.biodiv/README.md

 ## wsl_biodiv

 Developing a toolbox to efficiently handle SDMs in collaborative projects.
-Package aiming at varied and flexible model fitting and tools for SDMs.
+Package aims at providing varied and flexible model fitting and tools for SDMs.
 Meta information should be stored (author, date, taxon,...) efficiently.
 Model evaluation and prediction should flexibly handle various fitted model objects.
-Evaluation metrics for pres-only and pres-abs models should be mutually implemented.
+Evaluation metrics for presence-only and presence-absence models should be mutually implemented.
 Filtering and testing tools should help the user to find adequate predictors to apply meaningful models.
 Poisson Point Process models (PPPM) implementation should remain user-friendly.
 Regularization and variable selection should be implemented in this framework.
+Efficient methods to correct sampling bias in model fitting should be implements (pseudo-absences sempling strategies, environmental bias correction, bias covariate correction...)

 ## Mandatory citations